-- b.
-Reduce incoming ALS ambulance to Code 2, if emergency response is unnecessary. - c.
-Complete an ePCR on all medical responses. - d.
-Participate in MVEMSA quality improvement program. - e.
-Accountability via First Watch surveillance platform (FirstWatch and FirstPass). - 8.
-In the event additional fire services in Calaveras County desire to increase service to an ALS level during the term of the agreement, they may be eligible to participate in an agreement with Contractor for first response services based on a need's assessment conducted in collaboration with the Contractor and with the approval of the MVEMSA Medical Director. - 9.
-Proposer shall develop a process with fire agencies to restock/resupply disposable medical supplies at no cost to the fire agency. - 10.
+- 6. In the event additional fire services in Calaveras County desire to increase service to an ALS level during the term of the agreement, they may be eligible to participate in an agreement with Contractor for first response services based on a need's assessment conducted in collaboration with the Contractor and with the approval of the MVEMSA Medical Director. - 7.
+Proposer shall develop a process with fire agencies to restock/resupply disposable medical supplies at no cost to the fire agency. - 8.
 Fire first responder agreements may not be in place prior to implementation of this proposed ambulance EOA agreement.
-Until such time that a fire first responder agreement is in place Contractor must meet all response time requirements at 90% compliance, in all zone's in accordance to response time matrix above. - 11.
+Until such time that a fire first responder agreement is in place Contractor must meet all response time requirements at 90% compliance, in all zone's in accordance to response time matrix above. - 9.
 MVEMSA may reject any proposal that is inconsistent with these principles.